 Ergots have been used as medicines since mid 1582 (first documented) but chemical analysis of the active substances took until 1907.

-“I was aware that LSD, a new active compound with such properties, would have to be of use in pharmacology, in neurology, and especially in psychiatry, and that it would attract the interest of concerned specialists.
+The chapter concludes with the following observation: “I was aware that LSD, a new active compound with such properties, would have to be of use in pharmacology, in neurology, and especially in psychiatry, and that it would attract the interest of concerned specialists.
 But at that time I had no inkling that the new substance would also come to be used beyond medical science, as an inebriant in the drug scene.
 Since my self-experiment had revealed LSD in its terrifying, demonic aspect, the last thing I could have expected was that this substance could ever find application as anything approaching a pleasure drug.
 I failed, moreover, to recognize the meaningful connection between LSD inebriation and spontaneous visionary experience until much later, after further experiments, which were carried out with far lower doses and under different conditions.”

 Chapter 2 – LSD in Animal Experiments and Biological Research